abilian/lab.abilian.com/docs/Tech/Python/DbC in Python.md

 ### Type Hints and Annotations:

-- Python's type hints, introduced in PEP 484, enhance DbC by enabling parameter and return type constraints, though they are not enforced at runtime.
-Type hints make contracts clearer to the developer and tools like `mypy` can statically verify type correctness.
+- Python's type hints, introduced in PEP 484, enhance DbC by enabling parameter and return type constraints, though they are not enforced at runtime (unless you are using something like [typeguard](https://github.com/agronholm/typeguard) or [beartype](https://github.com/beartype/beartype) - which are cool BTW).
+Type hints make contracts clearer to the developer and tools like `mypy` and `pyright` can statically verify type correctness.

 ```python
 def add(x: int, y: int) -> int:
    return x + y